tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 ### Useful knowledge
 - The bridge between the app and you extension is the [extension-lib](https://github.com/tachiyomiorg/extensions-lib), but it only contains stubs and the actual implementations are in the [app](https://github.com/inorichi/tachiyomi) inside `eu.kanade.tachiyomi.source` package which you can find [here](https://github.com/inorichi/tachiyomi/tree/dev/app/src/main/java/eu/kanade/tachiyomi/source), reading the code inside there will help you in writing your extension.
-- Your `extClass`(inside `build.gradle`) class should be inherited from either `SourceFactory` or one of `Source` children: `HttpSource` or `ParsedHttpSource`.
-- `HttpSource` as in it's name is for a online http(s) source, but `ParsedHttpSource` has a good model of work which makes writing scrapers for normal aggregator websites much easier and streamlined. (again, you can find the implementation of the stubs in the app as mentioned above)

 ### Important disclaimer before you continue!
 The structure for an extension is very strict.
 In the future 1.x release this will be less strict but until then this has caused some issues when some sites don't quite fit the model.
 There are required overrides but you can override the calling methods if you need more general control.
 This will go from the highest level method to the lowest level for browse/popular, it is the same but different method names for search and latest.

 ## general guidelines and extension workflow
+- **Extension Main Class**
+    - The extension Main class which is refrenced and defined by `extClass`(inside `build.gradle`) should be inherited from either `SourceFactory` or one of `Source` children: `HttpSource` or `ParsedHttpSource`.
+    - `SourceFactory` is used to expose multiple `Source`s, only use it when there's **minor difference** between your target sources or they are essentially mirrors to the same website.
+    - `HttpSource` as in it's name is for a online http(s) source, but `ParsedHttpSource` has a good model of work which makes writing scrapers for normal aggregator websites much easier and streamlined. (again, you can find the implementation of the stubs in the app as mentioned above)
 - The app starts by finding your extension and reads these variables:

 | Field | Description |